 No one likes a crowd, and Google Maps can help you avoid them when you're out running errands.
 Find a location, any location, in Google Maps and it will tell you the best and worst times to visit.
 It even shows you roughly how busy it is at that exact point in time.

-Google is also set to expand this feature closer to the holidays, letting you see how busy any specific area or neighbourhood is from the map screen.
+Google also expanded this feature last year, letting you see how busy any specific area or neighbourhood is from the map screen.

 This feature applies to grocery stores, restaurants, parking lots, and even some parks and outdoor spaces.
 Google will even remember where your car is if you press the blue dot and hit Save your parking (Android) or Set as parking location (iOS).